fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

 <!--The implementations must be completed before any EIP is given status "Final", but it need not be completed before the EIP is accepted.
 While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of "rough consensus and running code" is still useful when it comes to resolving many discussions of API details.-->

-The Token that FundersToken (https://fstk.io) has issued, is one example of the Service-Friendly Token mentioned above，and it is integrated with the modules that FundersToken provide via our Decentralised Tokenisation Platform to form a robust service-based smart contracts.
+The Token that FundersToken (https://fstk.io) has issued, is one example of the Service-Friendly Token mentioned above, and it is integrated with the modules that FundersToken provide via our Decentralised Tokenisation Platform to form a robust service-based smart contracts.

 Mainnet address:
 https://etherscan.io/address/0x51c028bc9503874d74965638a4632a266d31f61f#code